About the yanagiba

 Aogami Super Steel along with Aogami #2 are selected because of their extra durability and longer edge retention.
 The super durable handle is made out of seasoned Cherrywood.
 The Cherrywood will outlast lighter magnolia wood usually used on Japanese knives.

-The important thing about Moritaka knives is the fact that the carbon blade is forged to a stainless tang, which means that any moisture will not result in premature pitting or damage to the handle.
+The important thing about Moritaka knives (and this Moritaka AS yanagiba knife) is the fact that the carbon blade is forged to a stainless tang, which means that any moisture will not result in premature pitting or damage to the handle.
 So, no rusting from the inside causing the handle to come loose (a problem with traditional Japanese knives).
 This new design and patented solution ensure both longevity and hygiene of the knives.

 Aogami Super Steel is the highest YSS (Yasugi Speciality Steel) that contains high percentages of carbon, chrome and tungsten to increase hardness, improving edge retention and corrosion resistance.
 Aogami Super Steel is prized for its ability to take a very steep, sharp edge.

 Moritaka Hamono is a traditional knife making company that has a history of over 700 years.
 During years of handcrafting knives, they have developed unique skills and knowledge, which have been passed from generation to generation.
 Moritaka’s unique bladesmithing techniques allow producing knives that will keep fine edges longer than any other knife on the market.
 Both the performance and character of these blades can be felt upon first use of this knife.

 Today, your knives are being forged by the 26th, 27th, and 28th swordsmith.

 - Takuzo Moritaka (the master and 26th swordsmith) is still there but about to retire, while his two sons:

 - his younger brother Teruhiro Moritaka (28th swordsmith) continue on the family tradition.